 • Weight and height of members of athletic teams

 • Degrees, honors, and awards received

+Participation in officially recognized activities and sports

 • The most recent educational agency or institution attended

 • Student ID number, user ID, or other unique personal identifier used to communicate in electronic systems that cannot be used to access education records without a PIN, password, etc. (A student's SSN, in whole or in part, cannot be used for this purpose.)